WildQuoll/ImprovedLaneConnections/README.md

 	  ![](Docs/4+1-good.jpg)
       ![](Docs/4+1-bad.jpg)

-	  > The setup on the right is rejected, as the left IN lane connects to 1 OUT lane, whereas the right IN lane connects to 4.
+	  > The second setup is rejected, as the left IN lane connects to 1 OUT lane, whereas the right IN lane connects to 4.
 The maximum allowed difference is one.

 	* if two or more IN lanes share exactly the same direction (e.g. two forward-only lanes), the IN lane on the right must not connect to more OUT lanes than the its left neighbour,

       ![](Docs/2-to-3-good.jpg)
       ![](Docs/2-to-3-bad.jpg)

-	  > The setup on the right is rejected, as the additional OUT lane(s) must be assigned to IN lanes from left-to-right.
+	  > The second setup is rejected, as the additional OUT lane(s) must be assigned to IN lanes from left-to-right.

 	* and as much as possible the following conditions are met (starting with the most desirable ones):
 		* avoid IN lanes with mixed Left+Forward+Right direction,